Novosibirsk State Art Museum

 The Novosibirsk State Art Museum is a museum in Tsentralny City District of Novosibirsk, Russia.
 The building was designed by architect Andrey Kryachkov.

 History

+The museum was founded in 1958 as the Novosibirsk Regional Art Gallery.
+Initially, it was located on the first floor of one of the 5-story apartment building along the Sverdlov Street.

-The Sibrevcom Building was built in 1926.
+In 1982, the Gallery moved into the Sibrevcom Building (Krasny Avenue 5) which was built in 1926.
 The building was designed by architect Andrey Kryachkov.
+The Sibrevcom Building is a local landmark — the monument of the cultural heritage.

+In 2004, the Novosibirsk Regional Art Gallery was renamed the Novosibirsk State Art Museum.

+Contents of exhibition

 The Novosibirsk State Art Museum exhibits 70 classical and modern artwork annually with average or 150 thousand visitors.